Prep Time: 5 minutes

 Will keep in the fridge for 2 weeks or you can freeze in ice cube trays and store in a container for up to 4 months.

-- Elderberry: has been shown to significantly reduce the length of time and severity of colds
+Elderberry: has been shown to significantly reduce the length of time and severity of colds.
+This is because elderberries stimulate our body’s immune response to fight off bugs and common colds.

-- Clove: antioxidant (per gram, cloves have 30x more antioxidants than blueberries).
-It also has anti-bacterial and anti-viral properties
+Clove: antioxidant (per gram, cloves have 30x more antioxidants that blueberries!)
+It also has anti-bacterial and anti-viral properties similar to cinnamon.

-- Licorice Root: known to raise blood pressure so anyone with high blood pressure should avoid licorice root.
-It's beneficial in this recipe as licorice root is known to soothe throat and stomach irritation.
+Licorice Root: beneficial in this recipe as licorice root is known to sooth throat and stomach irritation.
+However, it’s known to raise blood pressure so anyone with high blood pressure should avoid licorice root.